meddlin/themeddlinproject/README.md

 TMP is still in the initial phases of development.
 This document will be updated later to instruct on how to download and configure it for first-time use and later deployments.
 Currently this document will discuss configurations and implementations are already known or actively being developed.

 ###Dependencies###
 Currently, TMP must be run on either OSX or a Linux platform.
-Using Meteor on Windows is currently unofficially supported, so we are currently only developing and testing on the OSX and Linux platforms.
+Using Meteor on Windows is currently unofficially supported, although we may develop for Windows later.